What should I do if I've been involved in an auto accident?

 - Did the victim lose time from work?
 If so, how much time?

 Value is also impacted by liability.
 How obvious is it that the other party negligently caused the injury?
 If the liability (negligence) of the other party may be difficult to prove the settlement value of the personal injury claim may have to be discounted to account for the potential difficulty in proving the case.

 Most cases must wait until the claimant reaches a medical endpoint before they can be evaluated for settlement.
 This means when the patient is released from treatment and the medical providers are able to predict a future course for the victim.
 The longer the consequences of the injury persist, the more value the case has.
 Evaluating a personal injury case for settlement is as much art as science.
-Turn to our skilled personal injury attorneys at Van Dorn, Curtiss & Rousseau, PLLC for guidance.
+Turn to our skilled personal injury attorneys at Van Dorn, Curtiss, Rousseau & Ross, PLLC for guidance.

 Am I eligible for a personal injury lawsuit?

 Every personal injury claim has one recurring theme: negligence.
 Negligence is simply the failure to exercise the type of care that a reasonable person in society would exercise under the same circumstances.
 Personal injury lawsuits are quite frequent and range in scope from simple slip-and-falls to bodily damage caused by improperly assembled furniture to injuries sustained while on the job.
 Where a duty of care is established, a person or corporation fails to meet that duty, and injury results from this failure, then the case can potentially be heard in court.
 Meet with us for a free consultation.
 We can help you determine if you have a personal injury claim.